lightspeedretail/chef-castor/README.md

 This cookbook installs and configures [castor](https://github.com/lightspeedretail/castor).
 It also creates the required CRON jobs to run castor every 5 minutes.

+## Supported OS

+This cookbook is tested on:

++ Centos 7
++ Ubuntu 14.04

+NOTE: It should work pretty much on each variation of the Debian and RHEL families.

 ## Usage

 Apply ```castor::default``` to a node's run_list.